Caitlin Todd: Anthony DiNozzo

-Todd's relationship with her fellow co-worker Tony DiNozzo could be referred to as a love-hate relationship as they had arguments usually in various levels of maturity.
+Todd's relationship with her co-worker Tony DiNozzo could be referred to as a love-hate relationship as they had arguments usually in various levels of maturity.
 The two constantly competed, both during training and investigations.
 Todd was often critical of DiNozzo's behaviour, especially concerning his attitude towards women and his disrespect for personal boundaries; indeed, DiNozzo routinely went through Todd's purse, cellphone, PDA and desktop computer, uncovering personal information such as her dates' identities.
-In one episode, DiNozzo snuck unbeknownst to her into the bathroom while she was having a shower in order to brush his teeth, which infuriated her when she noticed him; however, it was not uncommon for DiNozzo to be teased and taunted by Todd, especially after DiNozzo kissed a female suspect who was, unbeknownst to him, a transsexual; their bickering got so bad in the episode "Pop Life" that they sought counseling from Dr. Mallard.
+In one episode, DiNozzo snuck unbeknownst to her into the bathroom while she was having a shower in order to brush his teeth, which infuriated her when she noticed him; however, it was not uncommon for DiNozzo to be teased and taunted by Todd, especially after DiNozzo kissed a female suspect who was, unbeknownst to him, transgender; their bickering got so bad in the episode "Pop Life" that they sought counseling from Dr. Mallard.